Take the next step

 - Why would you like to study Global Project and Change Management?

-- What kind of subjects are you interested in?
-And what makes them interesting?
+- What kind of subjects are you interested in, and what makes them interesting to you?

-- Do you know what you want to do after you graduate?
+- Do you have an idea of what you would like to do after you graduate?

-There are no right or wrong answers here!
+There are no right or wrong answers here.
+We are just interested in getting to know you.

 Upload your documents